Pineapple chunks and pepper rings accent this rendition from Shirley Heston, field editor from Pickerington, Ohio.

 - In a large resealable plastic bag, combine the flour and salt.
 Add pork chops, one at a time, and shake to coat.
 In a large skillet, brown chops in oil on both sides.
-Transfer to a greased 13-in. x 9-in. baking dish.
+Transfer to a greased 13x9-in. baking dish.
 Top with pineapple and green pepper; set aside.

 - In a small saucepan, combine the sugar, cornstarch, broth, vinegar, ketchup and water until smooth.
 Bring to a boil over medium heat; cook and stir for 2 minutes or until thickened.
 Pour over chops.
-Bake, uncovered, at 325° for 40-45 minutes or until a meat thermometer reads 160°.
+Bake, uncovered, at 325° for 40-45 minutes or until a thermometer reads 160°.
 Serve over rice.
-Yield: 4 servings.

-Originally published as Sweet-and-Sour Chops in Taste of Home April/May 2005, p9
+Originally published as Sweet and Sour Pork Chops in Taste of Home April/May 2005